Biden says he's "not big on abortion" because of Catholic faith, but Roe "got it right"

 The president made the comments at a fundraiser for his reelection campaign in Chevy Chase, Maryland.

+Mr. Biden continued: "Next three months is between a woman and her doctor.
+The last three months have to be negotiated, because you can't — unless you are in a position where your physical health is at stake — you can't do it."

+Public opinion about when abortion should be allowed largely depends on what stage of pregnancy a woman is in.
+A poll conducted by Gallup in May found 69% of Americans believe abortion should be legal in the first trimester, 37% say it should be allowed in the second trimester and 22% think it should be legal in the last three months of pregnancy.

 In the Roe case, decided 50 years ago, the Supreme Court recognized that the Constitution protects the right to abortion.
 The decision was affirmed by the high court again in the 1992 decision Planned Parenthood v.
-Casey, which prohibited states from enacting regulations that impose an undue burden on a woman's right to an abortion before fetal viability, generally between 22 and 24 weeks gestation.
+Casey, which prohibited states from enacting regulations that impose an undue burden on a woman's right to an abortion before fetal viability.

 But in a blockbuster ruling one year ago, the Supreme Court's conservative majority overturned Roe, returning abortion policy to the states.
 The decision reversed five decades of precedent and upended the legal landscape surrounding abortion access.